periph/gohci/CONFIG.md

   - Check `gist` and `repo:status`
     - Do not give any write access to this token!
   - Click `Generate token`.
-- Save this `AccessToken` string, you'll need it later.
+- Save this `AccessToken` string, you'll need it later in the worker's `gohci.yml` at the `oauth2accesstoken` line.

 ## Worker setup